 - Office 365

-GIFs are working on web Outlook clients and Windows, but no confirmation yet about the Mac version.
+GIFs are working on web Outlook clients, Windows, and Mac.

 After you made sure that the size of your GIF is optimized for email and that the first frame includes all essential information, you can easily upload it to the Chamaileon email editor by following the steps below: